 Housing and Rent Cost Considerations:

-Cost of living comes down to the most basic items.
+The cost of living comes down to the most basic items.
 Housing and rent costs will depend on where you wish to live in Canada.
 Living in big metropolitan areas like Toronto, Montreal and Vancouver can cost you a lot more than living in Atlantic Canada, for example.
 These cities are hubs for young professionals and immigrants, therefore, the housing cost is among the highest in Canada.

-Living in Atlantic Canada, or Prairie Province of Alberta will save you in terms of housing cost and rent.
+Living in Atlantic Canada, or the Prairie Province of Alberta will save you in terms of housing cost and rent.

 Healthcare Cost Considerations: